Your Ultimate Guide on Digital Death (and How to Handle It)

-Once you have a rough idea of what you’ll need to prepare, spend some time getting familiar with digital legacy policies on major social media platforms.
-You don’t need to know how every single one works – just the ones that are relevant to you.
+Once you have a rough idea of what you’ll need to prepare, get familiar with digital legacy policies on relevant social media platforms.

-You already got an idea how the most popular social networks handle deceased users’ accounts earlier in the guide.
-At this point, it’s worthwhile to dig a bit deeper and see if there’s anything you can do yourself, instead of just assigning legacy contacts or account executors.
+Earlier in the guide, we explained how the most popular social networks handle deceased users’ accounts.
+At this point, it’s worthwhile to dig a bit deeper and see what you can do yourself, instead of just assigning legacy contacts or account executors.

 For example, did you know you can download a copy of your Facebook data, completely free of charge?
 Simply go to your settings and click on the information box at the top:

 That way, it’s easy to pass on photos, videos, and other memories to those you wish to have them.